Clare Balding: Broadcasting career

 She serves as one of the presenters on BBC Sports Personality of the Year.
 Balding was the presenter of Good Morning Sunday on BBC Radio 2 from January 2013 to November 2017; leaving the show due to schedule changes which would not allow her to continue to present the programme and do other work.
 Balding also presented a Saturday night quiz show for BBC One called Britain's Brightest, which began in January 2013.
 She was a senior presenter on Channel 4 Racing, from 2013 to 2016, predominantly fronting coverage of major festivals such as Cheltenham and Royal Ascot.
 Since 2015, she has fronted Today at Wimbledon for the BBC.
 Balding became the BBC's lead presenter for Wimbledon in 2023, replacing Sue Barker who retired in 2022.

 Balding hosted her own sports chat show called The Clare Balding Show, which aired on BT Sport and BBC Two.
 Guests have included Lewis Hamilton, Tom Daley, Mike Tyson, Martina Navratilova, Frankie Dettori, Judy Murray and Ronnie O'Sullivan.
 The show last aired in 2016.

-In May 2025, Balding was announced as a contestant on the upcoming first series of The Celebrity Traitors.
-Balding was selected as a Faithful but was ultimately banished in the fourth epsiode.
+In May 2025, Balding was announced as a contestant on the first series of The Celebrity Traitors.
+Balding was selected as a Faithful but was ultimately banished in the fourth episode.
 When asked to describe her time on the show in three words, Balding described it as "Immersive, unforgettable and intense."
+In 2026, she appeared on an episode of Celebrity Sabotage.